 Duke addressed Brian's concerns about the installation.
 He let Brian know about our exclusive, vehicle-specific MasterSheet™ installation instructions that we provide with every receiver order.
 They provide step-by-step guidance, along with detailed illustrations and photos of the installation process.
-He also talked about the installation accessories we offer for his Camry: the intallation kit, which would allow Brian to mount the new stereo in the dash, and the wiring harness, which would let Brian plug his new stereo's power, ground, and speaker wires directly into his Camry's factory wiring harness.
+He also talked about the installation accessories we have available for his Camry: the intallation kit, which would allow Brian to mount the new stereo in the dash, and the wiring harness, which would let Brian plug his new stereo's power, ground, and speaker wires directly into his Camry's factory wiring harness.

 Getting to work

 With his new stereo, free installation kit and wiring harness, and his MasterSheet instructions, Brian quite literally rolled up his sleeves and got to work.